Receipts + discovery

 Reputation lookup

-The SDK queries the EAS schema deployed at the network-specific address (see Base mainnet contracts).
+The reporter is only available when ERC-8004 registries are configured in the network config (default for mainnet + sepolia).
+Reads against the EAS schema deployed at the network-specific address (see Base mainnet contracts).

 Privacy: what gets published vs stays private